Haunted Houses (True Detective): 2002

 Rust visits Kelly Reider (December Ensminger), the girl who was kept in captivity at Ledoux's shed.
 (Note: As seen in "The Secret Fate of All Life".)
 Now in a catatonic state, she barely speaks.
-She tells Rust of a "giant" with a scarred face who was the worst of her torturers, before completely breaking down.
+She tells Rust of a "giant" with a scarred face who was the worst of her torturers; when Rust asks her to describe the man, she suffers a breakdown.
 Her caretakers ask Rust to leave.

 Rust and Marty's superior, Major Leroy Salter (Paul Ben-Victor), reprimands Rust for visiting Reider.
 Rust creates a connection between the old cases with Tuttle's schools and Dora Lange's murder.
 Salter and Marty dismiss his claims and Rust is ordered to stop investigating.

 Rust ignores the warning and questions Billy Lee Tuttle (Jay O. Sanders), who claims that Austin Farrar was fired for embezzlement before he died in a car accident.
 Tuttle vaguely promises Rust access to documents belonging to Wellspring, stating that the program will soon reopen.
 Tuttle reacts blankly and obliquely to Rust's revelation of the true motive for reopening the investigation ("dead women and children"), but he later complains to Salter and Commander Speece (Don Yesso) about the visit and Rust is suspended for one month.

 At his apartment, an inebriated Rust is visited by Maggie, who tells him about Marty's infidelity.
 Intuiting Rust's attraction to her, she initiates sex with him, afterwards telling him she did it to hurt Marty and end her marriage.
 When Rust realizes he has been merely used as a retribution tool, he angrily kicks her out of his apartment.

 Maggie tells Marty about her knowledge of his affair and also confesses to having sex with Rust.
 The next day, a furious Marty attacks and punches Rust outside their office.
 Rust reacts in a mostly defensive manner until they are both left bruised and bloodied and have to be restrained by their colleagues.
 Rust does not press charges and decides to quit the police.

 2012

 Gilbough (Michael Potts) and Papania (Tory Kittles) bring in Maggie for questioning.
+She is implied to have divorced Marty soon after his fight with Rust, and has since remarried and now goes by the name Sawyer.
 Despite their claim that Rust may be involved in suspicious activities, Maggie defends Rust's character and feigns ignorance regarding the circumstances of his and Marty's fallout.

 In his own questioning, Marty is asked by the detectives about Tuttle's recent death.
 The detectives reveal their suspicion that Rust had something to do with it.
 Marty walks out of the interview.
 As he is driving, he notices that he is being followed by a car and stops by the road.
 The driver turns out to be Rust, who wants to talk with him.
 Marty accepts and both drive off, with Marty checking that his pistol is loaded.